spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

 ---

 You can configure applications that operate in your Palette clusters to use a proxy server to access the internet instead of accessing the internet directly.

+Before you are able to configure applications in a cluster to use the proxy server, you must first ensure that the cluster itself is configured to use the proxy server.
+This means that the Palette agent inside the cluster will use the proxy server for its communications with the Palette instance.
 The steps to do this vary depending on your environment.

-When a cluster is configured to use a proxy server, it means that the Palette agent inside the cluster will use the proxy server for its communications.
-The applications inside your cluster does not use the same proxy settings by default, and you need to apply the `spectrocloud.com/connection: proxy` label to instruct application to use the proxy settings.
+After the cluster is configured to use the proxy server, you can proceed to configure the applications inside the cluster to use the proxy server.
+You can do this by applying the `spectrocloud.com/connection: proxy` label to instruct application to use the proxy settings of the cluster.

 ## Prerequisites